 “There is a problem with using superphysiologic levels of T3, so I don’t suggest anyone take extract.
 But if you provide T4 and T3 at the appropriate ratio, why should that be considered problematic?” – Douglas S. Ross, MD, professor of medicine, Harvard Medical School; co-director, Thyroid Associates at Massachusetts General Hospital, Boston, Mass.

-But basing treatment on patients’ preferences may not lead to the best outcomes.
+But basing treatment for hypothyroidism on patients’ preferences may not lead to the best outcomes.
 “T3 has also been used by psychiatrists as adjunctive therapy for depression, so part of this feeling better issue may have to do with the effects of giving too much thyroid hormone,” Ross says.
 “If you give people a little bit too much T4, in general they feel better.
 Their mental health is better, but their physical health is a little bit impaired.
 They will complain that they aren’t sleeping as well, but they feel better overall and they are less depressed.
 It may simply be that slightly hyperthyroid people feel better.”

 The T4 to T3 ratio is one reason why all the guidelines recommend LT4 over thyroid extracts.
 Extracts from pig thyroid glands are rich in T3, at a T4 to T3 ratio of 4 to 1, which the guidelines say raises safety concerns.